Pierre-Bouquet/Pierre-Bouquet/README.md

 ░▒▓█▓▒░      ░▒▓█▓▒░▒▓███████▓▒░ ░▒▓██████▓▒░ ░▒▓██████▓▒░
 ```

-WORKING ON PREDICTING HOW AI IS CHANGING THE WORKFORCE
+HOW AI IS CHANGING THE WORKFORCE?

 [last update [06/06/24]
 <!--